gitbucket/gitbucket-emoji-plugin/README.md

 This plug-in provides Emoji support for GitBucket.

 - Convert Emoji directives in Markdown or other places as images
-- Completion Emoji directives in the textarea
+- Suggest Emoji directives in the textarea

 ![Completion Emoji in textarea](emoji.png)